ArthurYdalgo/laravext/docs/quickstart.md

 composer require arthurydalgo/laravext
 ```

-you can also publish the config file to make changes such as default root view, nexus/strands directory, etc:
+you can also publish the config file to make changes such as default root view, nexus/strands directory, server side rendering, etc:

 ```bash
 php artisan vendor:publish --tag=laravext-config